Aronnax9000/Rocket-Patrol/Jurassic-Pouch/README.md

 [Rocket Patrol Home](..)
 # Jurassic Pouch: a Captain Bender Adventure

-*Captain Bender, the exceptional astronaut, enjoys peace and quiet between space missions, at the Rocket Ranch, that famous place where cowpokes and aerospace engineers and surfers gather to compare notes.
+*Captain Bender, the exceptional astronaut, enjoys peace and quiet between space missions, at the Rocket Ranch, that famous place where cowpokes and aerospace engineers and surfers gather to compare notes.*

-But lately, a discovery in the nearby Estuary of the Rio Grande will challenge all of the Ranchers, to find the clues to a mystery tens of millions of years in the making.....*
+*Recently, a discovery in the nearby Estuary of the Rio Grande will challenge Bender, and the rest of the Ranchers, to find the clues to unravel a mystery tens of millions of years in the making.....*

 - [Author's Note](authors_note.md)